tangsu08/SQL_Warby_Parker_Usage_Funnels/README.md

 ## Key Takeaways:

  * Users appear to drop off from the style quiz when questions become unrelatable or sensitive.
- * Purchase rates are much higher for group B in the home try-on a/b test, who received five pairs of glasses versus three pairs to try on at home.
+ * Purchase rates are much among users who received five pairs of glasses versus three pairs to try on at home.
  * Narrow to medium frames in a rectangular/square shape appear to be the most popular picks among users.

 ## Recommendations: